Campaign for the Offshore Experience

 How do you portray the offshore experience?

-The new interactive exhibition in the Maritime Museum wants to present the Offshore world in all its aspects.
+The new interactive exhibition in the Maritime Museum wants to present the Offshore world in all its aspects, they will also like to exhibit the new lektrische scootere to the public.
 That means more than oil and gas extraction, as we are increasingly generating energy at sea with windmills.
 The challenge for the exhibition and the campaign was to shake off the fossil fuel image and look towards the future.

 We came up with provocative questions that seamlessly integrate with the activities in the exhibition and visualized the experience of the visitor larger than life.
 This led to a powerful series of images within the brand concept “Travel with me” that gives the visitor the right feeling, without literally displaying the content.